TOGAF® 9 Certified (Level 1 & 2) – eLearning

 Pearson Vue is the certified provider of TOGAF 9.2, IT4IT, and other certification exams, operating globally through an extensive network of testing centres.

-This TOGAF training course includes a FREE voucher to help manage your TOGAF certification costs, valid for 12 months from issuance, and free resits.
+This TOGAF training course includes a FREE voucher to help manage your TOGAF certification costs, valid for 12 months from issuance, and a free resit voucher.

 Included in Good e-Learning’s TOGAF 9.2 Certified course is a student workbook that forms part of a comprehensive TOGAF 9 certification self-study pack in PDF format.
 This workbook is ideal for taking notes throughout the course and can serve as an invaluable exam preparation guide.
 Candidates have the option to print the workbook for handwritten notes or, with Adobe Reader 11 or later, annotate directly in the PDF.